sdadas/polish-nlp-resources/README.md

 ### Polish-English and English-Polish convolutional models for Fairseq

 We provide Polish-English and English-Polish convolutional neural machine translation models trained using [Fairseq](https://github.com/pytorch/fairseq) sequence modeling toolkit.
 Both models were trained on a parallel corpus of more than 40 million sentence pairs taken from [Opus](http://opus.nlpl.eu/) collection.
-Sample usage (`fairseq`, `sacremoses` and `subword-nmt` python packages are required to run this example):
+Example of usage (`fairseq`, `sacremoses` and `subword-nmt` python packages are required to run this example):

 ```python
 from fairseq.models import BaseFairseqModel